Shivam143bit/Shivam143bit/README.md

 ## Hi there👋,I'm Shivam Kumar!

-🎓 Proud graduate of Information Technology from Arya College of Engineering and I.T.<br/>
+🎓 Proud graduate in Information Technology from Arya College of Engineering and I.T.<br/>
 💻 Expertise in Python, SQL, HTML, CSS, and JavaScript with finesse.<br/>
 📚 Currently immersing myself in the world of Data Structures & Algorithms, React, and Node.<br/>
 📝 Documenting journey in my [portfolio](https://shivam143bit.github.io/Portfolio-Website/)!<br/>